 13. Transactions of an Artist's Placement: Planning Berwick-upon-Tweed with Sander Van Raemdonck

-14. Bruce Nauman at York St Mary's: A Hermeneutic Enquiry
+14. Bruce Nauman at York St Mary's: A Hermeneutic Enquiry into 'The Intersection'

 Nick Cass is an artist and lecturer at the University of Leeds.
 Having a background working in museum education, and from his experience as an artist working within museums and heritage sites, he has a long-standing interest in the ‘intersection’ between artists and heritage.